Most Popular Bloggers in Singapore 2014

 Daniel also runs his own own radio programme “Daniel’s Food Diary” on Radio1003.
 He is popular and well liked by his students, and he puts in a good amount of effort in his blog posts.
 His reviews are a mixture of positive and negative reviews, as he does not believe in writing a positive comments just because it is an advertisement.
 This has gained him a loyal following who trusts the integrity of his reviews.

-He is also extremely popular on instagram where usually he posts videos instead of pictures.
+He is also very popular on instagram where usually he posts videos instead of pictures.
 He once mentioned how he received over 17 food tasting invitations in a single day!
-I've heard his asking price for advertorials is a third of ladyironchef's - making advertising with him an unbelievably good bargain.
+I've heard his asking price for advertorials is a fraction of ladyironchef's - making advertising with him an unbelievably good bargain.
 You'll be getting similar Singaporean reach to a more loyal following.

 Name: Wendy Cheng